Rank-uniform local law for Wigner matrices: Proof of Theorem

 where \(\cE_1^\av=0\) and

 for \(k\ge 3\). \end{lemma} \begin{proof} We start with the expansion

 due to

-where for \(k=1\) the first two terms in the rhs.\ of~\cref{selfcons} are not present.
+where for \(k=1\) the first two terms in the right hand side of~\cref{selfcons} are not present.
 In the second step we extended the underline renormalization to the entire product $\un{WG_1A_1G_2\cdots G_kA_k}$ at the expense of generating additional terms collected in the summation; this identity can directly be obtained from the definition~\eqref{def:underline}.
-Note that in the first line of \eqref{selfcons} we moved the term coming from $m_1\braket{G_1-m_1}G_1$ of \eqref{G-m un} to the lhs. causing the error $\mathcal{O}_\prec(\psi_0^\av/(N\eta))$.
+Note that in the first line of \eqref{selfcons} we moved the term coming from $m_1\braket{G_1-m_1}G_1$ of \eqref{G-m un} to the left hand side causing the error $\mathcal{O}_\prec(\psi_0^\av/(N\eta))$.
 For \(k\ge 2\), using~\cref{lemma Psi G prod,trace prod lemma} we estimate the second term in the second line of \eqref{selfcons} by

 For the first term in the second line of~\cref{selfcons} we distinguish the cases \(k=2\) and \(k\ge 3\).
 In the former we write

 where we used~\cref{trace prod lemma} to estimate

 In case \(k\ge 3\) we estimate